Case Study: How a Karachi Couple Built Their First PKR 5 Million Portfolio

 Final takeaway

-A household does not need perfect market forecasts to build strong capital.
-It needs a repeatable system that survives normal life disruptions.
+You do not need perfect market forecasts to build strong capital.
+You need a repeatable system that survives normal life disruptions.